isthataj/GameHub/README.md

 ## Usage
 - From the main menu, select a game to play.
-- Use the pause feature to halt the game and return to the main menu.
+- After completing a game, choose to restart or return to the main menu.

 ## Documentation
 For detailed documentation, see the [javadocs](javadocs/index-files).